-How to say "Gift" in Japanese
+How to say "Mid year gift" in Japanese

 Here's a more detailed explanation: